 ”What do I eat when I have cancer?"

 Stomach cancer patients and caregivers need simplified answers to help them maintain proper nutrition post-diagnosis and gastrectomy.
-We hope that this nutrition information empowers you to take control of this disease.
+We hope the nutrition information, webinars, cooking demos, and recipes featured here empower you to take control of this disease.

 When you are diagnosed with cancer, nutrition becomes even more important.
 Good nutrition can help you feel better, reduce the risk of infection, keep your strength up, and help you heal faster.
 Maintaining a healthy body weight and your body's store of nutrients can help you tolerate treatment-related side effects as well.
 All nutrients are good for you and will help.

 Protein is important for growth, to repair body tissue, and to keep our immune systems healthy.
 Not getting enough protein can slow down healing and break down muscle for fuel causing weakness.
 Extra protein may be needed for patients undergoing chemotherapy, radiation and surgery.
 Some sources of lean protein are beans, nuts, seeds, chicken, fish, turkey, meat, dairy and lentils.

 Yes fat is important!
 Fats and oils are made of fatty acids and serve as a rich source of energy for the body.
 When fat breaks down, our body uses it to store energy, insulate the body and transport vitamins.
 There are many different types of fats and some are better than others.
 Monounsaturated fats are found mainly in vegetable oils like olive, canola, and peanut oils.
 They are typically liquid at room temperature.